-After spring cleaning this year, I had a few friends who came across some old film cameras in their parent’s or grandparent’s basements.
+After spring cleaning this year, I had a friend who brought home an old film camera from their parent’s basement.
 And now that the film revolution has started, there’s a lot of people who are interested in trying out the medium for the first time ever.
-The first question my friends often ask me when they come across their first film camera, is what kind of film does this camera take?
-And can it shoot any kind of film?
+The first question my friends often ask me when they come across their first film camera, is what kind of film does this camera use?

 As a general rule, any 35mm camera can use any 35mm film, whether it’s color or black and white.
 Medium Format cameras require 120 film, and pocket 110 cameras will need to use 110 cartridge films.
 Some cameras may require a certain ISO speed to create a proper exposure.

 In most cases, you can put any film into your camera — whether it’s black and white or color — and you’ll get great results so long as the camera is working and the film hasn’t expired.
 More on that below.
 First, let’s get into the cameras that are limited to specific films.

 Can you put 120 film in 35mm cameras, or 35mm in 120 cameras?

 I see this one coming up a lot in Google Search, and the short answer is no, you cannot put 120 film (a.k.a. medium format) in a 35mm camera.
 A roll of 120 film is almost as large as most 35mm cameras are themselves.

 But, if you buy the right film holder (like this one on Amazon), it is possible to put a 35mm film into a 120 camera.
 Many photographers even love experimenting with 35mm film in medium format cameras, because it creates panoramic images with exposed sprocket holes.